arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * Imagine there's a perfect clone of yourself.
 Imagine that that clone is your boss.
 Would you like to work for him/her?
 * Interview me
 * Why are Quora's answers better than Yahoo Answers' ones?
-* As a play game, defend Cobol against modern languages, and try to find as many reasonable arguments as you can.
+* Let's play a game: defend Cobol against modern languages, and try to find as many reasonable arguments as you can.
 * Where will you be in 10 years?
 * You are my boss and I'm fired.
 Inform me.
 * I want to refactor a legacy system.
 You want to rewrite it from scratch.
 Argument.
 Then, switch our roles.